ShubhamChaudharyy/Connect-X/README.md

 # Connect-X
-A Full Stack Networking Website..Preferably for college students
+A Full Stack Networking Website..that can conduct departmental interviews online.